 If you’re comfortable with it, then that’s cool!

-They’d open the email address on your behalf; then you get to login and get your business going.
+They’d open the email address on your behalf; then, you can log in and get your business going.

-These two methods are quite alright, but there is some significant risk attached to it.
+These two methods are pretty alright, but there is some significant risk.

-With a VPN service, you get to hide your IP and create multiple stealth accounts on eBay.
+With a residential proxy service, you can access real residential IPs worldwide and create multiple accounts on eBay.

-Can you reinstate your eBay account after an indefinite suspension?
+Can you reinstate your eBay account after eBay account suspended?